yash-k9/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
 Prediction Model for Heart-Disease prediction.
 Built model using Pandas, SKlearn.
-Random Forest Regeressor is used.
+Random Forest Regressor is used.